I gave up dating for the summer.

 It’s amazing for someone who writes as much as I do, that I’ve never developed much of a memory for things.
 I put my journaling skills to good use this summer in an attempt to remember more baseball.
 Along with the scorebook I use at every game, I kept another notebook in which I logged all of the games I attended.
 This notebook has a pocket, so I kept all of my ticket stubs and random baseball cards I’d collected along the way in there.

 And having the opportunity to see so many games this year has really helped evolve my love of the game.
 Going alone allowed me to focus on keeping score, studying pitchers, and getting back to the fundamentals.
 Being there gives you the time and the angles to study the shift and the fundamentals of the game that you can’t always see on TV.

-When I watch a game at home, my tendency is to focus on things like on things like sabermetrics and the pitch(fx), but at the game, the focus becomes simpler– like did the right fielder remember to back up the throw to first?
+When I watch a game at home, my tendency is to focus on things like sabermetrics and the pitch(fx), but at the game, the focus becomes simpler– like did the right fielder remember to back up the throw to first?